ryanve/tunes/README.md

 [cue](http://cuejs.com) does not deal with Flash fallbacks for pre-HTML5 browsers.
 However fallbacks and graceful degradation are possible through smart use of `[data-cue-insert]` and `[data-cue-attr]`.
 A [vanilla diet](http://coding.smashingmagazine.com/2012/11/13/the-vanilla-web-diet/) approach is recommended.

+### URIs

+- To simplify the examples here, most of the file URIs shown are relative.
+In production you probably want to use full URIs.
+- AJAX-loaded .json files must be on the same domain due to cross-domain restrictions.

 ### [data-cue]

 `[data-cue]` is the data attribute in which the JSON playlist is stored.
 It is designed to be placed on a container element that holds the media element and related informational elements such as credits or captions.
 It can contain inline JSON **or** the filename of a .json file to load via AJAX.
 Inline JSON is more performant and more stable than loading AJAX requests.